 In in my opinion, it’s a teacher’s job to pass on information.
 It’s a parent’s job to train their child in a way that they can receive and retain that information successfully.

-(2) Factual knowledge will not make them smarter in the long-term.
+Factual knowledge will not make them smarter in the long-term.

 It is not how many states and capitals you know or how may different types of extinct dinosaurs your son can name.

-Of course, these things are great and it’s not wrong to teach our children, but I believe the goal is to help our children reach their potential.
+Of course, these things are great and it’s not wrong to teach our children.
+But, I believe the goal is to help our children reach their potential.
 Force feeding trivial knowledge and information out of our own sense of guilt or neurosis won’t ensure they get into college.

 Sure, they might know more than the rest of their Kindergarten class for a few months, but the children who will genuinely learn and excel steadily will be those who can continue to retain more and more.

-(3) Release yourself from the idea that you are your 3-year-old’s only hope.
+Release yourself from the idea that you are your 3-year-old’s only hope.

 If you don’t teach them to read by their 4th birthday this does not mean they will not graduate high school.

 Be released!
 Know that these young years are a time where you can teach valuable life skills (that you are probably already teaching), and leave the burden of teaching on the teachers.

 In fact, young children can’t help but learn.
 I’m simply saying it’s more important to focus your energies on the bigger picture.

-(4) Focus on being a mother, not an educator, and then you’ll naturally become both.
+Focus on being a mother, not an educator, and then you’ll naturally become both.

 Society, culture, and our own desire to give our children the best possible future often combine to create an unnatural and burdensome idea that we should do everything and be everyone all the time.

 Your child will learn many new things by going to the zoo.
 However, you don’t take them to the zoo just so they’ll know more facts about animals, do you?

 Don’t feel the pressure to have your child reading, counting to 500, and knowing their multiplication tables by Kindergarten simply out of fear that they’ll be at a disadvantage.
 They’ll be at a far greater disadvantage if you don’t help them to become the type of children who learn well.

-(5) Make your activities twofers.
+Make your activities twofers.

 Many times throughout the day you’ll have the opportunity to build a framework and teach things.